beNative/git-automation/TECHNICAL_MANUAL.md

     -   Handles native OS interactions (dialogs, file system access).
     -   Listens for and responds to IPC (Inter-Process Communication) events.
 This includes:
         -   **Project Intelligence:** Handles `get-project-info` and `get-project-suggestions` by analyzing the file system of a repository to detect technologies like Node.js, Python, Go, Rust, Java/Maven, .NET, Delphi, and Lazarus.
         -   **Task Execution:** Executes shell commands for task steps.
 The `run-task-step` handler now contains logic to interpret and execute the new, ecosystem-specific step types (e.g., `PYTHON_INSTALL_DEPS`).
-It also handles setting environment variables for tasks.
+It also handles setting environment variables for tasks and tracks each spawned child process in the `runningProcesses` map so the `cancel-task` IPC requests from the renderer can terminate long-running work safely.
         -   **Task Log Archiving:** Upon starting a task, it creates a timestamped log file in the user-configured directory.
 It then streams all `stdout` and `stderr` from the task's execution to this file, in addition to the live view in the UI.
         -   **VCS Commands:** Executes real Git/SVN commands for advanced features like checking status, fetching commit history (now for SVN as well), and managing branches.
         -   **Executable Path Management:** Handles IPC calls for file pickers, auto-detection, and testing of user-configured executable paths.